1. Home

 5. Application of Regulatory Knowledge

 Pharmacy practice is tightly regulated to ensure patient safety and compliance with laws.
-Interns learn about pharmacy regulations and laws, gaining a firsthand understanding of how these principles are applied in practice.
+Interns learn about pharmacy regulations and laws, understanding how these principles are applied in practice.
 This knowledge is crucial for ensuring ethical and legal practice as future pharmacists.
-Many pharmacies are more comfortable taking the law portion of the licensure exam than other students who did not work as a pharmacy intern throughout their schooling.
+Many pharmacies are more comfortable taking the law portion of the licensure exam than other students who did not work as pharmacy interns throughout their schooling.

 6. Contribution to Research and Innovation

 Pharmaceutical research and innovation are at the forefront of improving patient care.
-Interns in research-focused settings have the chance to contribute to groundbreaking research projects, clinical trials, and the development of new drugs.
+Interns in research-focused settings can contribute to groundbreaking research projects, clinical trials, and the development of new drugs.
 This exposure fosters an appreciation for the scientific advancements shaping the field.
 These interns gain valuable experiences that are noticed by industry fellowship programs.

 The Role of Pharmacy Internships in Professional Growth